+Not all cholesterol is bad.
 Cholesterol is a type of fat that plays an important function in every cell wall.
-Cholesterol is used by the body to make other substances, such as hormones, which are essential to our health and well-being.
+It is used by the body to make other substances, such as hormones, which are essential to our health and well-being.

 No connection between LDL cholesterol and mortality?

 The BMJ, a medical reseach journal, published a research article claiming there is no association between LDL cholesterol and mortality.
 This was a review of 19 studies with over 68,000 participants finding no evidence between LDL cholesterol and mortality.
 I was interested to see this because it seems like we are going too far in our efforts to lower LDL cholesterol.
 Cholesterol does have a relevant role in health.

 Statins are still warranted in many cases to lower LDL cholesterol

 Unfortunately, the study methodology was weak and the research doesn’t hold up under closer scrutiny.
 There is stronger research supporting the connection between using statin drugs to lower LDL cholesterol for reduced heart disease risks.

 How low is too low for LDL cholesterol

 Current recommendations for people at cardiovascular risk seem to be the lower the LDL cholesterol, the better.
 An LDL cholesterol level below 70 mg/dL is the standard goal if you are at high risk for heart disease.
 During the past 10 years new research leans towards dropping guidelines even lower – to less than 60 mg/dL.
 These studies are seeing the risk for heart attack and other cardiovascular events reduced further with this additional decrease in LDL cholesterol levels.